HOW WE WORK WITH OUR MEMBERS

 The EEB Brussels team is comprised of more than 30 staff members working on policy, communications, project management, campaigning, finance and administration.

 The EEB Working Groups play a central role in the daily work of the EEB.
 They are the primary forum through which EEB members collaborate with each other on substantive issues.
 To be effective, close co-operation and the exchange of information between the EEB and its member organisations is crucial.
 The Working Groups bring together environmentalists from all over Europe to discuss the priorities set by EEB members in the organisation’s medium-term strategy and annual work programmes.
 The Working Groups allow members to agree EEB’s policy positions and develop joint strategies to influence policies at a national, European and international level.
 They also facilitate the sharing of best practice, meetings with policy experts and allow participants to keep up to date with the latest political developments in Brussels and around Europe.

 Full EEB members can join as many Working Groups as they like.
 Working groups typically meet once or twice a year and use collaborative tools to work together during the rest of the year.
 They are usually coordinated by a member of the EEB staff.
-The EEB generally covers travel and accommodation for one participant per country to attend the Working Group meetings, though it may cover more or less depending on the budget available for the specific topic.
+The EEB generally contributes towards travel and accommodation costs for one participant per country to attend the Working Group meetings, though it may cover more or less depending on the budget available for the specific topic.
 Organisations interested in membership are encouraged to join one or two of the EEB’s Working Groups for a three-month trial period.
-Joining a Working Group is the best way to better understand how the EEB works!
-Please contact the EEB Membership and Development Manager if you wish to join a WG or are interested in its work programme.
+Joining a Working Group is the best way to better understand how the EEB works.
+Learn more about our Working Groups on our decidated Working Group page!